agerimex/troubleshooting/README.md

 * possible for set time interval
 * e2e tests

-# Open for feature requests, happy for helping with integration, and Welcome to connect for developing an awesome observability system
+## Open for feature requests, happy for helping with integration, and Welcome to connect for developing an awesome observability system

-Here is some screenshots
+Screenshots
 ------

 * Full pages